Skip to main content

 1. Becoming a homeowner in Paris at 28 without family help is possible.
 With a stable permanent position and a realistic budget, the first purchase in Paris is accessible in the eastern arrondissements.
 The property hunter helps target properties compatible with constrained financing.

 2. Financing must be locked in before the search begins.
-For first-time buyers, the preliminary bank agreement is the secret weapon in negotiations.
-It transforms a seemingly fragile profile into a credible candidate.
+For first-time buyers, the bank agreement in principle is the decisive card in a negotiation.
+It turns a seemingly fragile profile into a credible candidate.
 Our purchase service includes introductions to brokers who specialise in mortgage financing in 2026.

 3. The lack of a lift is an opportunity for young buyers.
 Upper floors without a lift offer a 10 to 20% discount compared to equivalent properties with a lift.
 For a first-time buyer, this is a sensible trade-off that opens up neighbourhoods otherwise out of budget.
 The property hunter in the 20th knows these opportunities.